-Think “1000 Songs in Your Pocket.”
+Think Apple’s “1000 Songs in Your Pocket.”
 You’re looking for the instant communication of a desirable benefit, compressed into a memorable statement.
-It’s not always easy to find, but if you keep looking, it’s there.
+It’s not always easy to find, but it’s how you write better content.

-Don’t just be another writing or design or fashion or parenting blogger.
-Frame your content with a compelling Big Idea.
+Don’t just be another writer blogging about design or fashion or parenting.
+Frame your content with a compelling, ultra specific Big Idea.

 #4: Do your research

-If you’re writing authoritative content, it only follows that you’re also an obsessive student of your topic.
+If you know how to write a good blog post, it only follows that you’re also an obsessive student of your topic.